 Sulfur Baths

-A traditional kisi scrub at one of the historic Abanotubani bathhouses is the ultimate spring deep clean.
+A traditional kisi scrub at one of the historic Abanotubani bathhouses is the practical spring deep clean.
 The contemporary Lisi Bath on Lisi Lake's shore offers a Scandinavian-style alternative with private and public rooms.

 Museums Worth the Detour